krenalis/krenalis/README.md

 ### 1. Install React and other dependencies

 ```
-cd admin
+cd ui
 npm install
 ```

-It is recommended to add the `/admin/node_modules/` directory your local `.gitignore` file.
+It is recommended to add the `/ui/node_modules/` directory your local `.gitignore` file.

 ### 2. Configure and add certificates